The Great Heist Ending, Explained

 The Ending

 Though Estiven does not present any trouble with his next task, he eventually becomes the domino that leads to the fall of every other member.
 He tells his boyfriend, who happens to be a cop, that he had helped rob the bank and he knows where they can find more money to sustain themselves should they choose to run away.
-He leads the cop to The Dragon, who is forced to choose between the money and the safety of his family.
+He leads the cop to The Dragon, who is forced to choose between the money and his family’s safety.
 Eventually, Dragon decides to turn himself over, which would be the only way to escape the threat posed by the cops.
 He mistakenly believes that the ones who attacked his family were affiliated with Moroy, the police officer who had worked with them during the heist.

 Read More: Will There be a The Great Heist Season 2?